 Part 2 of this Interview can be read by clicking HERE!

-The Pier: I know you’ve told the story a thousand times, but for readers of ThePier.org can you tell us when you first met Brad Nowell & how it came together with you joining Sublime?
+The Pier: I know you’ve told the story a thousand times, but for the sake of being thorough, can you tell us when you first met Brad Nowell and how it came together with you joining Sublime?

-So, at these back-yard parties, I knew Eric, I knew Brad; and the other musician in Sublime at the time was Bud.
+So at these back-yard parties, I knew Eric, I knew Brad; and the other musician in Sublime at the time was Bud.
 I would go up at these parties and free-style.
 I got to know Bud a little bit by that time.
-I began playing the drums…I got my first drum set when I was 15, then at 17, 18, I was going to these parties, free-styling, and one time, Bud was absent and the drum set was there – actually, the story is, Bud went out to talk to his girlfriend at the time and they had an argument.
-They were arguing a lot, is what Eric & Brad implied, and Eric said: “Well Marshall plays drums!”, so I jumped on the drums and jammed; I played with them.
-So the issues, in quote, continued with Bud and Brad asked me if I’d join the band, you know, and I said: “Sure, that sounds great!”
+I got my first drum set when I was 15.
+Then at 17, 18, I was going to these parties, free-styling.
+One time, Bud went out to talk to his girlfriend and they had an argument.
+They were arguing a lot is what Eric & Brad implied, and Eric said: “Well, Marshall plays drums!”
+So I jumped on the drums and jammed, I played with them.
+So the issues continued with Bud and Brad asked me if I’d join the band and I said: “Sure, that sounds great!”
 So I joined the group, I think in 1990 or ’91, during my first year of college and that was it!
-I was the Drummer of Sublime!
+I was the drummer of Sublime!

 And you were 19 when you first recorded with Sublime?

-Yeah.
-I was 19 when I first recorded with them – actually, I recorded with them during the transition period.
-There were the backyard parties, I was free-styling, I would sit in and jam for a period of time – that happened; then maybe a month or two went by and I joined the band.
-But during that month or two was when we did the sessions at Cal State Dominquez Hills with Miguel (Happoldt) for the “Jah Wont Pay The Bills” demo.
-They were finishing it up, putting some final touches on it and we did a song called “Live At E’s”.
+Yeah, I was 19 when I first recorded with them.
+Actually, I recorded with them during the transition period.
+There were the backyard parties, I was free-styling, I would sit in and jam for a period of time, that happened.
+Then maybe a month or two went by and I joined the band.
+But during that month or two was when we did the sessions at Cal State Dominquez Hills with Miguel (Happoldt) for the Jah Wont Pay The Bills demo.
+They were finishing it up, putting some final touches on it and we did a song called “Live At E’s.”
 I went in and played drums and free-styled on it.
-I did what I use to do at the backyard parties and that’s “Live At E’s” from 40oz to Freedom–the song was moved from Jah Wont Pay The Bills, there were about 4 songs that were taken off Jah Wont Pay The Bills and put on 40oz to Freedom, “Live At E’s” was one of them.
-It is called “Live At E’s” because Dominquez Hills is near Compton, CA and Miguel and Brad were intrigued by Eazy E being from Compton, and all that, and Cal State Dominquez is right next to Compton; so, that’s why it was called “Live At E’s” because we were “live in Compton” essentially.
+I did what I use to do at the backyard parties and that’s “Live At E’s” from 40oz to Freedom.
+The song was moved from Jah Wont Pay The Bills, there were about 4 songs that were taken off Jah Wont Pay The Bills, and put on 40oz to Freedom.
+“Live At E’s” was one of them.
+It is called “Live At E’s” because Dominquez Hills is near Compton, CA and Miguel and Brad were intrigued by Eazy E being from Compton.
+Cal State Dominquez is right next to Compton so that’s why it was called “Live At E’s” because we were “live in Compton” essentially.

 So you went in to record that first session and that’s when you first met Miguel Happoldt?

 Correct.
 However, Miguel and I had crossed paths previously.
-When he was a student in the Cal-State Dominquez music program–I believe it was the audio engineering program–he came to Cal-State Long Beach and recorded the Steel Drum orchestra, for which I was a bass pan player and drummer; Miguel came in, as a project, and recorded us.
-When I was playing on “Live At E’s”, he was like: “you seem familiar”; we talked a little bit, and he realized: “I recorded that whole session that you did!”
-That was previous to when I officially met him, but I didn’t know he was there or that he had recorded it–so our official meeting was at Cal-state Dominquez during the “Live At E’s” (recording) session.
+When he was a student in the Cal-State Dominquez music program, I believe it was the audio engineering program, he came to Cal-State Long Beach and recorded the Steel Drum orchestra for which I was a bass pan player and drummer.
+Miguel came in as a project and recorded us.
+When I was playing on “Live At E’s” he was like, “you seem familiar.”
+We talked a little bit and he realized: “I recorded that whole session that you did!”
+That was previous to when I officially met him, but I didn’t know he was there or that he had recorded it.
+So our official meeting was at Cal-state Dominquez during the “Live At E’s” (recording) session.

 A lot of people know who RAS MG is, but not a lot of people know that you were the main drummer on the 40oz to Freedom album, including drums on “Date Rape”.
-The music video shows Bud Gaugh on drums, but that’s you on the recording, right?
+The music video shows Bud Gaugh on drums but that’s you on the recording, right?